devlower/devlower/README.md

 -->

 - 🔭 I’m currently working as an intern in RPA development using Microsoft Power Automate
-- 🌱 Learning Python and Dart/Flutter
+- 🌱 Learning Python and Mobile development
 - 😄 Pronouns: she/her

 <div>